CandleLabAI/Liberty-NLP-model-2023/README.md

-This is the code for the LiBERTy Model
+This is the code for the LiBERTy Model.
+If you use this code, please cite our paper:
+@inproceedings {susladkar2023LiBERTy,
+	title            = {{LiBERTy: A Novel Model for Natural Language Understanding}}, year             = "2023",
+	author           = "Onkar Susladkar and Gayatri Deshmukh and R Sai Chandra Teja and Sparsh Mittal and Rekha Singhal", booktitle        = "International Conference on AI-ML Systems (AIMLSystems) ", address          = "Bengaluru, India",
+	publisher        = "ACM",
+ }

 Basically speaking, BERT and BiLSTM are the two approaches to solving the task.
 The final result shows that Double Layer BiLSTM is our best choice.